 Example Net Present Value Calculation

-As an example, assume a project is expected to last for five years.
-The expected cash inflows from the project for each year are estimated at:
+As an example, assume your project expectation is five years.
+The expected cash inflows from the project for each year are:

 - Year 1: $5,000